• English

 In short, a nice healthy walk.

-Can I do a trek like it with children ?
+Can I do such a trek with children ?

 Yes, but.